The Nello Test: Why My Definition of Art is a Knife, Not a Canvas

 TOC

-Have you ever read “A Dog of Flanders?”
-I don’t know why that is, but the story is very popular in Japan.
-It was even made into an animated TV show.
-Probably, more than 90% of Japanese kids knew the story at least in my childhood.
-Is the situation the same in your country?
-Is it popular in the UK (the writer’s country) and Belgium (the place of the story), too?
+Have you ever read “A Dog of Flanders”?
+I don’t know why, but this story is immensely popular in Japan.
+It was even made into an animated TV show, and probably more than 90% of Japanese kids knew the story during my childhood.
+I wonder if the situation is the same in Belgium (the setting) or the UK (the writer’s country).

-I know the book is regarded as a masterpiece of children’s literature, but I don’t think it’s suitable for children much, to be honest.
-I read it when I was a child, and the first lesson I learned from the book was “It’s impossibly hard to survive in this world.”
-I thought it might be too early for children to know how cruel the world is.
+Although the book is widely regarded as a masterpiece of children’s literature, I honestly don’t think it is entirely suitable for children.
+I read it when I was young, and the first lesson I learned was: “It’s impossibly hard to survive in this harsh world.”
+I often felt it was too early for children to grasp such a cruel reality.

 A living-roon chair made of walnut, designed by Masayuki Nagare, a Japanese carver.
 It looks like a sculpture rahter than a chair.